-Form 1040 is generally due April 17,
+Form 1040 is generally due April 15, 2008.

-However, you are automatically granted a 2-month extension of time to file (to June 15, 2006) if, on the due date of your return, you live outside the United States and Puerto Rico and your tax home (defined later) is outside the United States and Puerto Rico.
+However, you are automatically granted a 2-month extension of time to file (to June 16, 2008) if, on the due date of your return, you live outside the United States and Puerto Rico and your tax home (defined later) is outside the United States and Puerto Rico.
 If you take this extension, you must attach a statement to your return explaining that you meet these two conditions.

 The automatic 2-month extension also applies to paying the tax.
-However,

-List of Countries To Which Travel Restrictions Applied in 2004 and 2005 interest is charged on the unpaid tax from the regular due date until it is paid.
+However, interest is charged on the unpaid tax from the regular due date until it is paid.